Fundoo-Solutions/angularjs-modal-service/README.md

 ## Using it:

+### Getting it via Bower

+1. bower install angularjs-modal-service

+### Getting it otherwise

+1. Download createDialog.js and include it as part of your library

+### Using it

 1. Include the createDialog.js file in your index.html file.
 2. Include the 'fundoo.services' as a module dependency when you define your app
 3. Import the createDialog Service in your App Controller.